Ivory-Hubert/Developer-Assistant/README.md

 The `da-ui/` folder and subfolders will be created automatically.

 > [!TIP]
-> You can access its content quickly when going to: `Main menu / Settings`
+> You can access its contents quickly when going to: `Main menu / Settings`

 **Profiles for seperate projects and templates**